- Solicitors For Business

 - About Us

 - News & Events

 If you were employed on a part-time or temporary basis and you feel your employee withheld some of your rights or treated you unfairly, JMW’s expert employment solicitors can help you bring a claim for compensation.

-Part-time work is when a worker is contracted permanently but for less hours than full time.
+Part-time work is when a worker is contracted permanently but for fewer hours than full time.
 There is no set limit on what counts as part-time work and most people take up this type of work to have a fair balance between work and life commitments.
 Examples of part-time work include:

 - Job share - where a full-time position is split into two part-time jobs

 - Term-time work - where work is carried out during school holidays

 - Evening or weekend work